cmendible/cmendible.github.io/_posts/2016-07-30-detect-and-blur-faces-with-dotnetcore-and-face-api.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2016/07/detectedfaces.jpg
+description: Detect and Blur Faces with .NET Core and Face API
 categories:
   - Azure
   - dotNetCore
-tags:
+tags: CognitiveServices FaceAPI ImageProcessorCoreProjectOxford
-  - Cognitive Services
-  - Face API
-  - ImageProcessorCore
-  - ProjectOxford
 ---
 Today I'll show you how to create a small console application that will **Detect and Blur Faces with .NET Core and Face API**.